cdrn/cdrn.github.io/content/projects/permanent-underpod.md

 ---
 title: Permanent Underpod
 date: 2026-07-15
 byline: AI, stablecoins, Bitcoin, and the future of tech.
+Just three fellas on a couch.
 preview: /img/permanent-underpod.jpg
 tech: A couch, three mics, and too many hot takes
 tags: projects